ThePhD/ThePhD.github.io/_posts/2020-09-03-embed and std embed.markdown

 I distinctly knew this opportunity could fail, but I was okay with that failure because it only makes the motivation for a proper, `consteval`, C++-based `std::embed` even beefier.
 People have already begun to do things thought impossible with [patches and the available `phd::embed`](https://github.com/ThePhD/embed), from vetting typical GLSL shaders (and pulling out `location` directives) at `constexpr` time to parsing `protobuf` files.
 With `#embed` relegated to being simple, preprocessor-friendly and C compatible, we can now afford to really invest in greater C++ infrastructure such as an advanced `std::bit_cast` and `std::embed`.

-It's unfortunate for the C Committee, but as part of their charter it is explicitly that "we want to leave the ambitious, fun, and clever things up to C++".
+It's unfortunate for the C Committee, but part of their charter is explicitly "we want to leave the ambitious, fun, and clever things up to C++".
 So, well, they'll need to use something similar to the "union trick" (this does not compile, it's just a dream):

 ```cpp
 int main(int argc, char* argv[]) {